rishannp/DeepLearning-on-ALS-MI-Data/README.md

 |    6    | [0.58333333 0.6375     0.8875    ]            |
 |    7    | [0.62666667 0.34222222 0.        ]            |
 |    8    | [0.30666667 0.60888889 0.        ]            |

+2) 2D EfficientNet - Raw Data
+[0.64166667 0.60833333 0.925     ] S9
+2) RNN - LSTM
+3) LSTM + CNN (Simultaneous processing of frequency and raw data)
+4) Using PLV as images for CNN and LSTM?